When things go wrong for Right Whales

 [What happened with right whales in 2017?]

-[The fluke of a North Atlantic right in the Gulf of St. Lawrence on July 2017, a scar is present caused by entanglement from fishing gear.
+[The fluke of a North Atlantic right in the Gulf of St. Lawrence on July 2017; a scar is visible on the leading edge of the fluke, caused by entanglement from fishing gear.
 Photo by MICS]

 [Calanus finmarchicus, a copepod (zooplankton), a food source for right whales.
 Photo by National Oceanography Centre, Southampton]

-Collisions with ship traffic have been an ongoing problem with many species of large whales worldwide, especially right whale species because of their low profile at the surface and slow swimming speeds.
+Collisions with ship traffic have been an ongoing problem with many species of large whales worldwide, and right whales are particularly vulnerable because of their low profile at the surface and slow swimming speeds.
 Unfortunately, due to the high speed of ships travelling in the waters of the Gulf of St. Lawrence (up to 25 knots or 46km/h), most ship strikes are lethal.
 Actual mortality numbers are difficult to account for, as some carcasses float, while others sink to the bottom of the ocean.

 [Map of right whale sightings for 2017.
 Map by DFO]

 Responses from Industries Impacted by the Emergency Measures